mingiss/tex4ht-vtex/README.md

   enveloped into corresponding math variant `MathML` tags with corresponding attributes.

+### Grouping of math classes

+When configuring math clases to particulary symbols, `tex4ht` converter assigns them not to individual fonts, rather to font families, grouped according to the tree structure of `.htf` files.
+For example, the top level family file of the `cmmib` font is the `cmmi.htf` &ndash;
+math classes of the bold italic and regular italic fonts are managed together.
+Therefore, when assigning bold class to some symbol of `cmmib` font, the corresponding symbol of the `cmmi` font will obtain the bold class as well:

+      Master/test/math_class/test2_group.out.html

+Source files:

+      Master/test/math_class/test2.tex
+      Master/test/math_class/article.4ht

+- The problem could be partially solved by enhancing the `.htf` font tree structure &ndash;
+adding individual `.htf` file for the font `cmmib` as well:

+      Master/test/math_class/cmmib.htf

+- Alternativelly the command line parameter `-a` has been added to the `tex4ht` converter to switch off the font grouping feature during the math class assignement.
+Example result file, using the `-a` switch:

+      Master/test/math_class/test2.out.html

 ## Repository structure

 Designed as a mirror copy of `TeX Live` (`TL`) build tree structure.